-- · Examine and compare various MGS datasets by superimposing binned TES and MHSA data on MOC daily global maps to see how the temperature and dust fields evolved together - · Use the Ames GCM to conduct simulations and compare results with the above datasets in order to better understand the role of large-scale dynamics in the dust storm - · Force the model with observed TES opacities
+- Examine and compare various MGS datasets by superimposing binned TES and MHSA data on MOC daily global maps to see how the temperature and dust fields evolved together. - Use the Ames GCM to conduct simulations and compare results with the above datasets in order to better understand the role of large-scale dynamics in the dust storm. - Force the model with observed TES opacities we were not doing any transport simulations with the model.

-Precursor phase (L_c =176 - 184)
+Precursor phase ( $L_s$ =176-184.4) Observations and GCM simulations

-- · MOC observations indicate that the initial regional storm in Hellas developed following a series of pulses of dust lifting originating along the edge of the south polar cap which was in retreat at that point.
-These pulses occurred roughly 2 - 3 sols apart. - · Our simulations indicate that they can be identified as eastward-traveling baroclinic eddies.
+- MOC observations indicate that the initial regional storm in Hellas developed following a series of pulses of dust lifting originating along the edge of the south polar cap which was in retreat at that point.
+These pulses occurred roughly 2 - 3 sols apart. - Our simulations indicate that they can be identified as eastward-traveling baroclinic eddies.